-Arbitrary basic instrument (built-for-purpose instrument or instrument using universal computer), storage can be taken from the instrument.
+Arbitrary basic instrument (built-for-purpose device or universal device), storage can be taken from the instrument.
 These can be, for example, USB stick, flash cards, or remote databases connected via network.

-Table 6-1: Technical description of long-term storages
+Table 7-1: Technical description of storage devices

-The classification may be reduced for selected kinds of measuring instruments on conclusion of the responsible WELMEC Working Groups, see chapter 10.
+The classification may be reduced for selected kinds of measuring instruments on conclusion of the responsible WELMEC Working Groups, see Extension I.

-6.2 Specific software requirements for Long-term Storage
+7.2 Specific software requirements for storage